darkharasho/TopStatsAIO/README.md

 - Option to switch between the legacy `arcdps_top_stats_parser` and the newer `GW2_EI_log_combiner` (default)
 - Light and dark themes with customizable accent colors, including a subtle grey option
 - Notifies you of new releases after the app loads with a Mica-style prompt and a reminder icon if you postpone
+- Open a built-in viewer that loads a configured Upload URL and automatically drops your parsed files for upload

 ## Setup